nhmvienna/AutDeNovo/README.md

 -   [ ]  Modify more parameters via the commandline or through a config file
 -   [ ]  Possibility to skip certain steps of the pipeline
+-   [ ]  Include multiple libraries of the same type